El Centro Resources

 Academic Guidance and Advocacy

-- The Student Programs Specialist will help guide you through your academic career starting from the admissions process to graduation and beyond.
+- The Program Specialists will help guide you through your academic career starting from the admissions process to graduation and beyond.
 Please make sure to schedule an appointment with them at (505) 277-5020.

 - Helpful tips when Applying to UNM: